 Not everyone wants to have a graft, and isn't thinking of dental implants.
 If, in today's world, more patients really understand what dental implants are and they want to rebuild their mouth.
 They lost their teeth, but they don't want to have a denture, and so when we remove teeth is the very best time to add bone and do the graft.
 It also saves them a surgical visit.

-Gum Disease – Gum disease is the number one reason adults in the U.S. lose their permanent teeth.
-Over half of the population has some form of gum disease at any given point in time.
+- Damage Due To Disease – Gum disease is the number one reason adults in the U.S. lose their permanent teeth.
+After treating the underlying issue, we can remove any teeth affected and provide reliable replacements.